 Sometimes people experience both manic and depressive symptoms in the same episode.
 This kind of episode is called an episode with mixed features.
 People experiencing an episode with mixed features may feel very sad, empty, or hopeless, while, at the same, time feeling extremely energized.

 A person may have bipolar disorder even if their symptoms are less extreme.
 For example, some people with bipolar disorder (Bipolar II) experience hypomania, a less severe form of mania.
 During a hypomanic episode, a person may feel very good, be able to get things done, and keep up with day-to-day life.
 The person may not feel that anything is wrong, but family and friends may recognize the changes in mood or activity levels as possible bipolar disorder.
-Without proper treatment, people with hypomania can develop severe mania or depression.out it.
+Without proper treatment, people with hypomania can develop severe mania or depression.

 Signs and Symptoms, according to NIMH.

 People with generalized anxiety disorder (GAD) display excessive anxiety or worry, most days for at least 6 months, about a number of things such as personal health, work, social interactions, and everyday routine life circumstances.
 The fear and anxiety can cause significant problems in areas of their life, such as social interactions, school, and work.

 People with panic disorder have recurrent unexpected panic attacks.
 Panic attacks are sudden periods of intense fear that come on quickly and reach their peak within minutes.
 Attacks can occur unexpectedly or can be brought on by a trigger, such as a feared object or situation.

 People with panic disorder often worry about when the next attack will happen and actively try to prevent future attacks by avoiding places, situations, or behaviors they associate with panic attacks.
 Worry about panic attacks, and the effort spent trying to avoid attacks, cause significant problems in various areas of the person’s life, including the development of agoraphobia (see below).